ocxtal/gpa/README.md

 # Proposal of Graphical-Pairwise-Alignment (GPA) format

+* 2016/6/17 first update, next and previous alignment name were moved to mandatory fields
-(2016/6/11) proposal of a GPA format, Hajime Suzuki
+* 2016/6/11 proposal of a GPA format, Hajime Suzuki

 ## Overview